harshraj21/Money_Manager-password-less-auth/README.md

-# Money_Manager
+# Money Manager with passwordless authentication

+##passwords are hectic for users to remmember

+######Thus to simplify life from remembering password here is an implementation of passwordless authentication
+**Here is an implementation of the above mentioned in a Money manager desktop application**
+***Features-***
+- Reads the hardware id of the system on 1st login attempt there after no password is required
-Helps In Keeping a record of earning and expenses.
+- Helps In Keeping a record of earning and expenses.
-Also features SQL implementation to keep the record Safe on server Using php for querry to the sql

-Developed on C#.
+***Tech Stack***
+- My SQL
+- PHP
+- C#

-Designed in visual studio IDE
+##Designed in visual studio IDE

-You are free to modify the project with proper credits;
+*You are free to modify the project*
-You will need a server with database integration to be able to store the store data, or you can store it locally;
+*You will need a server with database integration to be able to store the store data* *else can store it locally*